-This master’s qualification is inspired and driven by industry, with a strong theoretical underpinning.
+This Online – Master of Engineering (Industrial Automation) qualification is inspired and driven by industry, with a strong theoretical underpinning.
 Concept relevance and knowledge that is critical in this fast-moving work environment has propelled the program design process.
 Upon completion of this program, you will gain skills and expertise in the latest developing technologies in instrumentation, process control, and industrial automation.

 There is a global shortage of automation, instrumentation, and control engineers due to the rapid growth of new industries and technologies.